Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Dealing with Non-Unique Interval Sizes

 \section{Dealing with Non-Unique Interval Sizes}

-So far the method outlined above determines the best possible tuning result for a fixed table of interval sizes (see Table \ref{tablejustint}).
+So far the method outlined above determines the best possible tuning result for a fixed table of given interval sizes (see Table \ref{tablejustint}).
 However, the frequency ratios in JI are not unique; rather there are various possible choices for certain intervals, defining different variants of just intonation (see Table \ref{tableseveralintervalstablejustint}).
-It turns out that the tuning result can be improved by finding the best possible solution among these variants~\cite{Duffin}.
+This suggests that the tuning result can be improved by finding the best possible solution among these variants~\cite{Duffin}.

 The advantage of admitting several variants can be explained by the following example.
-Two successive major seconds with the ratio of 9/8 (+3.9\cent) make up a major third with the ratio of 81/64 ($+7.8\cent$) which differs significantly from the perfect ratio of 5/4 ($-13.7\cent$).
-On the other hand, after combining two different justly intonated variants of major seconds with the ratios of 9/8 ($+3.9\cent$) and 10/9 ($-17.6 \cent$) the resulting major third has exactly the just frequency ratio of 5/4 ($-13.7\cent$).
+Two successive major seconds with the ratio of 9/8 (+3.9\cent) make up a major third with the ratio of 81/64 ($+7.8\cent$) which differs significantly from the just ratio of 5/4 ($-13.7\cent$).
+However, if we combine two \textit{different} justly intoned variants of major seconds with the ratios of 9/8 ($+3.9\cent$) and 10/9 ($-17.6 \cent$) the resulting major third has exactly the just frequency ratio of 5/4 ($-13.7\cent$).

 What determines the correct choice of the interval size?
 In a procedural setting this is a highly complex music-theoretical problem that requires a thorough analysis of the harmonic progression.
 But in practice the decision for the best fitting interval is made aurally on an intuitive basis (although a general understanding of the harmonic progression is part of the process).
 Inspired by this observation we implement non-unique interval sizes in the algorithm described above by repeating the minimization procedure for all possible combinations of the alternative interval sizes listed in Table~\ref{tableseveralintervalstablejustint} and then to take the solution with the lowest deviation from JI.